-Use of terminology in this policy should be understood in terms of the definitions contained within the White Paper, legislative, regulatory, and management instruments, or the general understanding of such terminology.
-Definitions are not repeated here.
+Use of terms in this policy should be understood in terms of the definitions contained within the White Paper, relevant legislation, or the general understanding of such terms.
+Definitions are not repeated here for sake of brevity.

 4 BACKGROUND

 South Africa's biodiversity provides a wide array of benefits to the economy, society, and human wellbeing, which are dependent on intact ecosystems, healthy species populations, and genetic diversity.